JibbSmart/JoyShockMapper/README.md

 ### 5. Real World Calibration
 *Flick stick*, aim stick, and gyro mouse inputs all rely on REAL\_WORLD\_CALIBRATION to provide useful values that can be shared between games and with other players.
 Furthermore, if REAL\_WORLD\_CALIBRATION is set incorrectly, *flick stick* flicks will not correspond to the direction you press the stick at all.

 Every game requires a unique REAL\_WORLD\_CALIBRATION value in order for these other settings to work correctly.
 This actually really simplifies sharing configuration files, because once one person has calculated an accurate REAL\_WORLD\_CALIBRATION value for a given game, they can share it with anyone else for the same game.
-[GyroWiki](http://gyrowiki.jibbsmart.com) has a database of games and their corresponding REAL\_WORLD\_CALIBRATION (as well as other settings unique to that game).
-You can use this to avoid having to calculate this value in games you want to play with JoyShockMapper, or if a game isn't in that database, you can help other players by calculating its REAL\_WORLD\_CALIBRATION yourself and contributing it to [GyroWiki](http://gyrowiki.jibbsmart.com)!
+[GyroWiki](http://gyrowiki.jibbsmart.com/games) has a database of games and their corresponding REAL\_WORLD\_CALIBRATION (as well as other settings unique to that game).
+You can use this to avoid having to calculate this value in games you want to play with JoyShockMapper, or if a game isn't in that database, you can help other players by calculating its REAL\_WORLD\_CALIBRATION yourself and contributing it to [GyroWiki](http://gyrowiki.jibbsmart.com/games)!

 For 3D games where the mouse directly controls the camera, REAL\_WORLD\_CALIBRATION is a multiplier to turn a given angle in degrees into a mouse input that turns the camera the same angle in-game.

 For 2D games where the mouse directly controls an on-screen cursor, REAL\_WORLD\_CALIBRATION is a multiplier to turn a given fraction of a full turn into a mouse input that moves the same fraction of the full width of the screen (at 1920x1080 resolution in games where resolution affects cursor speed relative to the size of the screen).

+#### 5.1 Prerequisites

 Before we get into how to accurately calculate a good REAL\_WORLD\_CALIBRATION value for a given game, we first need to address two other things that can affect mouse sensitivity: